💾 Off-Heap Panama Design¶

 Binary Record Format¶

-The cognitive record format uses a versioned header via the HeaderLayout sealed interface.
-The header version determines the record stride and available fields.
-See Synapse โ Tags & Scoring for the full byte-level specification.
+The cognitive record format uses a 64-byte cache-line-aligned header via the HeaderLayout sealed interface.
+The header occupies exactly one CPU cache line for optimal sequential scan performance.
+See Synapse — Tags & Scoring for the full byte-level specification.

 graph LR